ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/maternal_sepsis.rst

             {\text{births / person-time}}
         = \frac{\text{sepsis incidence rate}}{\text{birth rate}}.

-The case fatality rate (cfr) will be computed as
+The case fatality rate will be computed as

 .. math::